top of page

 Sadyaḥ kṛto muktiprasaro'tisaṅkocāttu taṁ svayaṁ cirasthitatayānubhavati||74||

-The process (prasaraḥ) of Liberation (mukti) is performed (kṛtaḥ) at one time (sadyas), but (tu) due to heavy limitation (ati-saṅkocāt), one experiences it (tam svayam… anubhavati) as lasting a long time (cira-sthitatayā).
+The process (prasaraḥ) of Liberation (mukti) is carried out (kṛtaḥ) at once (sadyas), but (tu) due to heavy limitation (ati-saṅkocāt), one experiences (svayam… anubhavati) it (tam) as taking a long time (cira-sthitatayā).

-74. The process of Liberation takes place in one go, but due to the heavy limitation, one experiences it as if it lasted a long time.
+74. The process of Liberation is carried out at once, but due to heavy limitation, one experiences it as taking a long time.

-The process of Liberation or Emancipation takes place or is accomplished at one time—immediately—but due to the heavy limitation one experiences or perceives it as taking a long time.
-Because Paramaśiva is timeless—not in the dimension of time—the process of Emancipation from bondage in the case of the disciple occurs instantaneously; however, before Liberation, because the disciple is under the sway of the goddess Time, he generally considers the process to take many years.
+The process of Liberation or Emancipation is carried out or performed at once/immediately but due to heavy limitation one experiences or perceives it as taking a long time.
+Since Paramaśiva has no time, the process of Emancipation from bondage in the case of the disciple happens instantly; nonetheless, before Liberation, as the disciple is under the sway of the goddess Time, he generally considers that process to be one which lasts many years.

 Yadā svayamantato mukto bhavati tadā sa kadācitkenacidanupahatatayā svātmānamanubhavati yannirargalacamatkāramutpādayati||75||

-75. When one becomes finally liberated, he experiences that his own Self, Paramaśiva, was never affected by anything, which creates overwhelming wonder.
+75. When one becomes finally liberated, he experiences that his own Self (Paramaśiva) has never been affected by anything, which generates overwhelming amazement.

-When one becomes finally liberated, he experiences that his own Self, Paramaśiva, was never affected by anything, which produces overwhelming wonder.
-Before Liberation, the disciple is convinced that, “During my life I am affected by many things, such as my own actions, the actions of others, diseases, bad weather, attachment and the like,” because in him, due to limitation, there is association of the real Self with the group of ego, body, etc.; but when he attains Liberation, then the disciple fully experiences that the real Self , whose nature is Paramaśiva, is never touched by anything; and as I said in the aphorism, such a revelation produces in him overwhelming wonder replete with the highest Bliss.
+When one becomes finally liberated, he experiences that his own Self -Paramaśiva- has never been affected by anything, which generates or produces overwhelming or irresistible amazement.
+Before Liberation, the disciple is convinced that ‘During my life I am affected by a lot of things such as my own actions, others’ actions, diseases, bad weather, attachment and so forth’, as in him, due to limitation, there is association of the real I with the group of ego, body, etc.; but when he gets Liberation, then the disciple completely experiences that the real I whose nature is Paramaśiva is never touched by anything; and as I said in the aphorism, such a revelation produces in him overwhelming amazement replete with the highest Bliss.

 Yadā svayamantato mukto bhavati tadā sa nityamuktatayātmānamanubhavati||76||

-76. When one finally becomes liberated, he experiences that he was always liberated.
+76. When one becomes finally liberated, he experiences that he has always been liberated.

-When one becomes finally liberated, he experiences or perceives that he was always—constantly—liberated.
-And when Liberation dawns on the disciple because he has stopped associating the real Self—his own essential nature—with the group of ego, body, etc. , then he realizes that he was uninterruptedly Liberated; that is, his experience is certainly 'I am constantly Paramaśiva'.
-Therefore, there is not one Paramaśiva before Liberation and another Paramaśiva after Liberation, but rather there is only one Paramaśiva who is hidden and revealed.
+When one becomes finally liberated, he experiences or perceives that he has always/constantly been liberated.
+And when Liberation dawns in the disciple because he stopped from associating his real I —his own essential nature— with the group of ego, body, etc., then he realizes that he was uninterruptedly liberated; that is to say, his experience certainly is ‘I am constantly Paramaśiva’; therefore, there are not one Paramaśiva before Liberation and another Paramaśiva after Liberation, but there is rather only one Paramaśiva who hides Himself and reveals Himself.

 Muktyāṁ tadvibhavasya vipulānubhavasya hetoḥ svayaṁ svasthūlaśarīrātparihātuṁ śaknuyāt||77||

-During Liberation (muktyām), one may (svayam… śaknuyāt) lose (parihātum) his (sva) physical body (sthūla-śarīrāt) because of (hetoḥ) the massive Experience (vipula-anubhavasya) of His Glory (tad-vibhavasya).
+During Liberation (muktyām), one could (svayam… śaknuyāt) lose (parihātum) his (sva) physical body (sthūla-śarīrāt) because of (hetoḥ) the massive Experience (vipula-anubhavasya) of His Glory (tad-vibhavasya).

-77. During Liberation, one might lose his physical body due to the massive Experience of His Glory.
+77. During Liberation, one could lose his physical body because of the massive Experience of His Glory.

-During Liberation or Emancipation, one may lose or be deprived of his physical body because of the massive Experience of His Glory (i.e., because of the massive Experience) of Paramaśiva's Greatness.
-The wonder of discovering that one's Self has never been affected by anything is so intense that during the process of Liberation the disciple runs the risk of losing his body; however, he does not really care about that because of the constant stream of immeasurable Bliss he is experiencing.
+During Liberation or Emancipation, one could lose or be deprived of his physical body because of the massive Experience of His Glory, i.e. (because of the massive Experience) of the Greatness of Paramaśiva.
+The amazement in discovering that one’s own Self has never been affected by anything is so intense that, during the process of Liberation, the disciple runs the risk of losing his body; however, he really does not care about that because of the constant flood of immeasurable Bliss he is experiencing.

 Yadi śarīramatijīvettarhi sa svayaṁ jīvanmukta ityudāhriyeta||78||

-If (yadi) the body (śarīram) survives (atijīvet), one (tarhi saḥ svayam) is called (udāhriyeta) Jīvanmukta or liberated while alive (jīvat-muktaḥ iti).
+If (yadi) the body (śarīram) survives (atijīvet), one (tarhi saḥ svayam) is called (udāhriyeta) Jīvanmukta or liberated while living (jīvat-muktaḥ iti).

-78. If the body survives, one is called Jīvanmukta or liberated while alive.
+78. If the body survives, one is called Jīvanmukta or liberated while living.

-If the body survives, in short, if it does not die, one is called a Jīvanmukta or liberated while alive.
-If the physical body of the disciple survives after the experience of irresistible Freedom, then he is said to be a Jīvanmukta or one who remains in the body even after Liberation; and this is always for the welfare of all people, there is no doubt about it.
-But to attain full unity with Paramaśiva, the Great Yogi will have to wait for the remaining prārabdhakarma to be exhausted; I will speak later on about this mysterious teaching.
+If the body survives, i.e. if it does not die, one is said to be Jīvanmukta or liberated while living.
+If the physical body of the disciple survives after the experience of irresistible Freedom, then he is said to be a Jīvanmukta or one who stays in the body even after Liberation; and this is always for the welfare of all people, there is no doubt about it; but for attaining full unity with Paramaśiva, the Great Yogī will have to wait for the remaining prārabdhakarma to be exhausted; this mysterious teaching will be spoken about by me later.

 Yadi śarīraṁ mriyeta tarhi sa svayaṁ videhamukta ityākhyāyeta||79||

-If (yadi) the body (śarīram) dies (mriyeta), one (tarhi saḥ svayam) is called (ākhyāyeta) Videhamukta or liberated after leaving the body – that is, after the body dies – (videha-muktaḥ iti).
+If (yadi) the body (śarīram) dies (mriyeta), one (tarhi saḥ svayam) is named (ākhyāyeta) Videhamukta or liberated after leaving the body -i.e. after the body dies- (videha-muktaḥ iti).

-79. If the body dies, one is called Videhamukta or liberated after leaving the body (i.e., after the body dies).
+79. If the body dies, one is named Videhamukta or liberated after leaving the body (i.e. after the body dies).

-If the body dies, in other words, if it does not survive, one is called Videhamukta or liberated after leaving the body – that is, after the body dies.
-When the intensity of the descent of Power in the form of the acquisition of irresistible Freedom becomes excessive, then the physical body necessarily passes away and the Great Yogi becomes a Videhamukta.
-After that, he remains here as a compact mass of Free Consciousness.
+If the body dies, i.e. if it does not survive, one is called Videhamukta or liberated after leaving the body -i.e. after the body dies-.
+When the intensity of the descent of Power in the form of the acquisition of irresistible Freedom turns out to be excessive, then the physical body forcibly dies and the Great Yogī becomes a Videhamukta; after that, he remains here as a compact mass of Free Consciousness.

 Dhṛtaśarīrasya vimuktajanasya ca tyaktaśarīrasya mokṣitajanasya cāyaṁ viśeṣo muktiṁ labhamānaṁ tajjanaṁ nirīkṣamāṇaiḥ kevalamupalabhyate||80||

-This (ayam) difference (viśeṣaḥ) between a liberated person (vimukta-janasya) who retains the body (dhṛta-śarīrasya) and (ca… ca) a –lit. a liberated person– (mokṣita-janasya) who leaves the body (tyakta-śarīrasya) is perceived (kevalam upalabhyate) only by those who are observing (nirīkṣamāṇaiḥ) that person (tad-janam) as he attains (labhamānam) Liberation (muktim).
+This (ayam) difference (viśeṣaḥ) between a liberated person (vimukta-janasya) who retains the body (dhṛta-śarīrasya) and (ca… ca) one -lit. a liberated person- (mokṣita-janasya) who leaves the body (tyakta-śarīrasya) is only perceived (kevalam upalabhyate) by the ones watching (nirīkṣamāṇaiḥ) that person (tad-janam) while he is getting (labhamānam) Liberation (muktim).

-80. This difference between a liberated person who retains the body and one who leaves the body is only perceived by those who are observing that person while he attains Liberation.
+80. This difference between a liberated person who retains the body and one who leaves the body is only perceived by the ones watching that person while he is getting Liberation.

 Mukteḥ paścādyadyadīdṛṅnirmuktajana icchati tattatsa kartuṁ kalpaḥ||81||

-After (paścāt) Liberation (mukteḥ), such a free person (īdṛk-nirmukta-janaḥ) can (kalpaḥ) do (kartum) whatever he desires (yad yad… icchati… tad tad saḥ).
+After (paścāt) Liberation (mukteḥ), such free person (īdṛk-nirmukta-janaḥ) can (kalpaḥ) do (kartum) whatever he wishes (yad yad… icchati… tad tad saḥ).

-81. After Liberation, such a free person can do whatever he wishes.
+81. After Liberation, such free person can do whatever he wishes.

-After Liberation, such a free (unbound) person can do anything he wants.
-When he was a disciple, the aggregate of right and wrong —dos and nos— was relevant.
-But now, after realizing that “I am the all-pervading Paramaśiva Himself, endowed with all Powers,” such regulations are unnecessary.
-In short, the Great Yogi can do anything he wants, for the universe has actually become his own playground.
+After Liberation or Emancipation, such free/unbounded person can do whatever he wishes.
+When he was a disciple, the set of right and wrong -do’s and dont’s- was relevant, but now, after realizing that ‘I am the all-pervasive Paramaśiva Himself endowed with all the Powers’, such regulations are unnecessary; all in all, the Great Yogī can do whatever he wishes as the universe has indeed become his own playground.

 Prārabdhakarma vihāya vimuktajano'nanyakarmaḥ||82||

-Apart from prārabdhakarma – karma that has already begun to bear fruit – (prārabdha-karma vihāya), the liberated person (vimukta-janaḥ) has no other karma (an-anya-karmaḥ).
+Apart from prārabdhakarma -the karma which has already started to bear fruits- (prārabdha-karma vihāya), the liberated person (vimukta-janaḥ) has no other karma (an-anya-karmaḥ).

-82. Apart from prārabdhakarma (karma that has already begun to bear fruit), a liberated person has no other karma.
+82. Apart from prārabdhakarma (the karma which has already started to bear fruits), the liberated person has no other karma.

 तस्मात्स यत्किञ्चित्कर्म करणे शक्नोति न तु कदाचित्तत्कर्मविषयं शुभफलमितरद्वादत्ते॥८३॥